Online Score Report Help

 - Link your College Board and Khan Academy accounts to get a free personalized practice plan based on your most recent scores.
 With Official SAT Practice you’ll know where to focus your efforts, and you’ll have access to interactive questions, video lessons, and more.

 Understanding your scores and making a plan to improve your skills are important steps toward college.
 To get more ideas for college planning and exploration, check out the Popular Tools on your dashboard.

 The PSAT/NMSQT and PSAT 10 open doors to scholarships.
 If you took the PSAT/NMSQT, you’re automatically screened for the National Merit® Scholarship Program, an academic competition for recognition and college scholarships.
 If you opted in to Student Search Service® and took either the PSAT/NMSQT or the PSAT 10, you could also be invited to apply for scholarships offered by our other partners.

-Send SAT and SAT Subject Test Scores to Colleges and Scholarship Programs
+Send SAT Scores to Colleges and Scholarship Programs

 To see where you've already sent your scores and to send more score reports: